prajitdas/EBXPrivacy/README.md

 <a name="FAQ74"></a>
 **(74) Why do I not see a specific application in the application list?**

-XPrivacy allows you to restrict each and every application.
-XPrivacy even allows you to restrict itself as well as core Android system components, although there are a few [limitations](#limitations).
+EBXPrivacy allows you to restrict each and every application.
+EBXPrivacy even allows you to restrict itself as well as core Android system components, although there are a few [limitations](#limitations).
-These limitations are for your own safety (for example, to prevent a bootloop or to keep XPrivacy usable in all circumstances).
+These limitations are for your own safety (for example, to prevent a bootloop or to keep EBXPrivacy usable in all circumstances).

 The application you are searching for is most likely filtered, for example because it is a system application.
 You can change the filters by using the main menu *Filter*.
 By default, system applications and applications without permissions for the selected category are filtered.

 Some applications (components) share data, which means they share the same UID.
-These applications are shown only once in XPrivacy (this cannot be changed).
+These applications are shown only once in EBXPrivacy (this cannot be changed).
 An example is the Dolphin browser and its plugins/addons.

 <a name="FAQ76"></a>